weaversa/cryptol-course/labs/SAW/SAW.md

 int __builtin_clzll (unsigned long long)
 ```

+As a bonus exercise, try to verify `__builtin_clzll`.
+Check out
+[ceilLog2.py](./ceilLog2/proof/ceilLog2.py) to compare your results.

-However, let's keep with our current `ceilLog2` function and add a precondition to
+However, let's go back to our current `ceilLog2` function that uses
-our SAW contract.
+`ceil(log2(i))`.
+We'll add a precondition to our SAW contract to account
+for the disparity we mentioned earlier.

 ```python
 class ceilLog2Contract(Contract):